How does your credit score affect your ability to get a mortgage?

 The higher your score, the lower the risk that you’ll miss any of your mortgage payments, which means your mortgage application is more likely to be accepted.

-Of course, this isn’t the only bit of information lenders will look at – they’ll want to see proof of income and your outgoings too – but your credit score plays a crucial part in their decision-making process.
+Of course, this isn’t the only information lenders will look at – they’ll want to see proof of income and your outgoings too – but your credit score plays a crucial part in their decision-making process.

 Things which could negatively affect your credit score